lxsang/sysmond/README.md

 * STDOUT
 * UNIX socket domain, as with name pipe, the socket file must be previously created by application

-Additionally, if configured correctly, the service can monitor the system battery and automatically shutdown the system when the battery is below a configured threshold
+Additionally, if configured correctly, the service can monitor the system battery and automatically shutdown the system when the battery is below a configured threshold.

+`sysmond` is lightweight and can be used in embedded linux system, or single board computer such as Raspberry Pi or Jetson Nano.

 ## Build and install
 The build process is done using autotool